Agoric/documentation/main/zoe/guide/contracts/loan.md

 The lender must be able to exit on demand until borrowing occurs.
 If the exit rule was `waived`, a borrower could hold on to their invitation and effectively lock up the lender's escrowed loan amount forever.
-When the borrowing occurs, the collateral is moved to a special collateral seat to prevent the lender from exiting with collateral before the contract ends due to repayment or liquidation.

 <<< @/snippets/zoe/contracts/test-loan.js#lend

 ## The Borrower

 The borrower receives an invitation to join, makes an offer with Zoe escrowing their collateral, and receives their loan.
-The borrower seat is exited at this point so the borrower gets the payout of their loan, but the borrower also gets an object (`borrowFacet`) as their `offerResult` that lets them continue interacting with the contract.
+The collateral is moved to an internal seat called the `collateralSeat`, and the borrower seat is exited at this point so the borrower gets the payout of their loan.
+The borrower also gets an object (`borrowFacet`) as their `offerResult` that lets them continue interacting with the contract.

 <<< @/snippets/zoe/contracts/test-loan.js#borrow